Helen Newlove, Baroness Newlove

-Helen Margaret Newlove, Baroness Newlove (née Marston; 28 December 1961 – 11 November 2025) was a British community reform campaigner who was appointed as Victims' Commissioner and served from 2013 to 2019.
-She was reappointed as the interim victims' commissioner on 16 October 2023, serving until her death in 2025.
+Helen Margaret Newlove, Baroness Newlove (née Marston; 28 December 1961 – 11 November 2025) was a British community reform campaigner who was appointed Victims' Commissioner and served from 2013 to 2019.
+She was reappointed the interim victims' commissioner on 16 October 2023, serving until her death in 2025.
 She also served as a deputy speaker in the House of Lords from 2018 to 2025.

 Newlove came to prominence after her husband, Garry Newlove, was murdered by three youths in 2007.
 After his death she set up a number of foundations that aimed to tackle the UK drinking culture as well as providing support to young people.
 Newlove was given a peerage in the 2010 Dissolution Honours list and sat in the House of Lords as a Conservative.

 Early life

 Newlove was born in Salford, Lancashire, on 28 December 1961.
 She took a secretarial course at St Helens College and became a typist at Manchester magistrates' court.
 After marrying in 1986 and taking time out to start a family, she returned to work as a legal secretary.